yididiel7/gitmydocs/README.md

 $ git config --global user.email "YOUR-EMAIL.com"

-Now connect to the repository on github using this command.
+Now connect to the repository on Git Hub using this command.

 $ git remote add origin https://github.com/USER-NAME/repository.git

-Verify your access to github repository.
+Verify your access permissions with the repository by checking your repository

 ```
 $ remote -v
 ```

-### Authinticate connection with your TOKEN-KEY
+### Authenticate connection with your TOKEN-KEY

 ```
 $ git remote set-url origin https://USER-NAME:TOKEN-KEY@github.com/USER-NAME/repository.git
 ```

-Fetch, Branches and all changes in thier history.
+Fetch, Branches, and all changes in their history.

 ```
 $ git fetch origin